briochemc/F1Method.jl/docs/src/index.md

 # output

-F (generic function with 1 method)
+∇ₓF (generic function with 1 method)
 ```

 We also define a cost function `f(x,p)` (that we wish to minimize under the constraint that ``\\boldsymbol{F}(\\boldsymbol{x},\\boldsymbol{p}) = 0``).